manhal-mhd/netops1/README.md

 ## DNS Server Options

 > **IMPORTANT**: You cannot run both BIND and Unbound simultaneously as they both use port 53.
+This note is crucial because running both DNS servers on the same port will cause conflicts.

 ### Choosing Between BIND and Unbound